-When preparing your figures, size figures to fit in the column width.

-For most journals the figures should be 39 mm, 84 mm, 129 mm, or 174 mm wide and not higher than 234 mm.

-For books and book-sized journals, the figures should be 80 mm or 122 mm wide and not higher than 198 mm.
+- When preparing your figures, size figures to fit in the column width. - For large-sized journals the figures should be 84 mm (for double-column text areas), or 174 mm (for single-column text areas) wide and not higher than 234 mm. - For small-sized journals, the figures should be 119 mm wide and not higher than 195 mm.